michaelacook/fullstackjs-notes/callback-functions.md

 # Callback Functions in JavaScript
 * Callbacks are functions that are not called explicitly by the programmer, but by the computer at a future time
-* Synchronous programming: function executes immediately when it is called
+* **Synchronous programming**: function executes immediately when it is called
-* Asynchronous programming: function executes at a later point in time when it is required
+* **Asynchronous programming**: function executes at a later point in time when it is required
 * Asynchronous programming allows the computer to perform other tasks while waiting for an event to occur
 * Common uses for callbacks:
     * one-off and repeat timers